Estimated reading time: 8 minutes

 How long does a dysregulation episode usually last?

-Can anxiety and ADHD affect the progression?
+Can anxiety and ADHD make dysregulation worse over time?

 Should I punish my child after a meltdown?